dalibo/temboard/doc/temboard-agent-configuration.rst

 ---------------------------------------------------

 If you want to use the ``monitoring`` plugin, you need to setup the ``collector_url``.
 It lets the agent know where to post its data.
 Just change the hostname to point to the server.
-Since the Server is only reachable using HTTPS, the UI SSL certificate (or CA certificates that has issued it) must be in the filepath where ``ssl_ca_cert_file`` points.
+Since the Server is only reachable using HTTPS and if you want to enable SSL cert. check, the UI SSL certificate (or CA certificates that has issued it) must be in the filepath where ``ssl_ca_cert_file`` points.

 The configuration file